 Canadian Bank Stock Opportunities

 The list of bank stocks below represents many of the biggest companies in Canada with a large exposure internationally.
 The companies are listed in order of market capitalization.

 I look at a few points when it’s time to purchase.
-As I said, their businesses doesn’t change much an it’s very controlled so you won’t see them steering in a different direction very quickly.
+As I said, their businesses don’t change much and it’s very controlled so you won’t see them steering in a different direction very quickly.

 - P/E highlights a relative price compared to each other and historical

 - Dividend growth is a key over the past 10 years